Showing posts with label Fiction. Show all posts

 Well, of course I am intelligent.
 All octopuses are.
 I remember each and every human face that pauses to gaze at my tank.
 Patterns come readily to me....When I choose to hear, I hear everything...my vision is precise.
 I can tell which particular human has touched the glass of my tank by the fingerprints left behind.
 Learning to read their letters and words was easy....My neurons number half a billion, and they are distributed among my eight arms....I have wondered whether I might have more intelligence in a single tentacle than a human does in its entire skull.

 Author Van Pelt cleverly, convincingly, dreamily explores and eventually ties together the stories of loss and hope of these characters.
 It is an absorbing tale of realistic figures (including the octopus), who deal with personal and social challenges and heartbreak, but retain hope throughout all their trials.
-It is an optimistic book, full of positivity and endurance despite the obstacles placed before all of them.
+It is an optimistic book, full of positivity and endurance despite the obstacles placed before each of them.
 A quiet story to absorb you from page one to the very end.

 Secrets are everywhere.
 Some humans are crammed full of them.
 How do they not explode.
-It seems to be a hallmark of the human species" abysmal communication skills....Why can humans not use their millions of words to simply tell one another what they desire.
+It seems to be a hallmark of the human species' abysmal communication skills....Why can humans not use their millions of words to simply tell one another what they desire.

 Happy reading.